Manor Medical has a large pool of donors who have helped create many families over the last decade from all over the world.

 Counselling is completed over two sessions by two Psychologists this allows Manor Medical to get a good feeling about our donor’s motivation to donate, who she is as a person and also gives us the opportunity to provide the donor and her partner(if relevant) all the information they need to make the decision to donate.

-Our clinical psychologist in Kiev will complete the first session with the donor and where relevant her partner, which involves a Psychological assessment of the donor and initial counselling on the donors motivation to donate and information giving about egg donation.
+Our clinical psychologist at the clinic will complete the first session with the donor and where relevant her partner, which involves a Psychological assessment of the donor and initial counselling on the donors motivation to donate and information giving about egg donation.
 This session gathers information about the donors own family and the support she has with making this generous decision to donate.

 The donor undergoes the following psychological assessments: